Call local rate

 Find out more about us

-Liza is based in our Winchester & Southampton offices and is experienced in divorce, financial matters, and legal issues issues involving children.
+Liza is the Managing Partner for our South Coast and Central team, overseeing the Winchester, Southampton, and other regional offices.
+She is experienced in divorce, financial matters, and legal issues involving children.

 Close